OctopusDeploy/docs/src/pages/docs/platform-engineering/managing-project-resources.md

 The steps documented below are best run on the `Hosted Ubuntu` worker pools for hosted Octopus users.
 :::

 1. Create a project with a runbook called `__ 1.
 Serialize Project`.
-Runbooks with the prefix `__ ` (two underscores and a space) are automatically excluded when exporting projects, so this is a pattern we use to indicate runbooks that are involved in serializing Octopus resources but are not to be included in export.
+Runbooks with the prefix `__ ` (two underscores and a space) are automatically excluded when exporting projects, so this is a pattern we use to indicate runbooks that are involved in serializing Octopus resources but are not to be included in the exported module.
 2. Add the `Octopus - Serialize Project to Terraform` step from the [community step template library](/docs/projects/community-step-templates).
 3. Tick the `Ignore All Changes` option to instruct Terraform to ignore any changes made to a project outside of Terraform suing the [lifecycle meta-argument](https://developer.hashicorp.com/terraform/language/meta-arguments/lifecycle).
-This option is most useful when [RBAC controls](/docs/getting-started/best-practices/users-roles-and-teams) are used to allow customers to edit the variables of a project managed by Terraform but not edit the project steps or other settings.
-This allows platform teams to treat entire projects much like [step templates](/docs/projects/custom-step-templates), where end users can edit parameters but not touch the main step configuration, but in this case the project variables can be edited but the project steps can not.
+This option is most useful when [RBAC controls](/docs/getting-started/best-practices/users-roles-and-teams) allow customers to edit the variables of a project managed by Terraform but not edit the project steps or other settings.
+This allows platform teams to treat entire projects much like [step templates](/docs/projects/custom-step-templates), where end users can edit parameters but not touch the configuration of the steps, but in this case the project variables can be edited but the project steps can not.
 4. Define the `Terraform Backend` field to the [backend](https://developer.hashicorp.com/terraform/language/settings/backends/configuration) configured in the exported module.
 The step defaults to `s3`, which uses an S3 bucket to store Terraform state.
 However, any backend provider can be defined here.
 5. Set the `Octopus Server URL` field to the URL of the Octopus server to export a space from.
 The default value of `#{Octopus.Web.ServerUri}` references the URL of the current Octopus instance.
 6. Set the `Octopus API Key` field to the [API key](/docs/octopus-rest-api/how-to-create-an-api-key) used when accessing the instance defined in the `Octopus Server URL` field.